 This does not mean not pushing yourself enough.
 What you need is to have attainable goals.
 If the goal seems relatively easy to hit, you already likely worked through mental obstacles that would thwart your progress.
 Make it easy at first, as the initial motivation will propel you to bigger milestones.

 Having fitness goals is like having a scorecard that guides you through your journey.
 Set smart fitness goals that will help you get where you want to be.
 In your first trials, set the bar low, but keep moving it as you get fitter.
 Understand your strengths and work around them.
-If you need assistance, you can consult with a professional.
+If you require assistance, you can seek the advice of a professional.

 What’s your fitness goal, and how do you plan to achieve it?
 Leave a comment below.